Our journey to Cape Wrath

 – x – x –

 The next two summers we took jobs on a construction site so it wasn’t until 1958 that we were back on the coast.
 We began, of course, at Mallaig, heading north up the Sound of Sleat, past the mouths of Loch Nevis and then Loch Hourn.
 Just north of the latter we camped on a promontory at Sandaig, looking inland a mile or two to the small house that later became known as Camusfearna.
-So, just three years after having visited Tex Geddes on Soay, now we were camped for a night within sight of the house where Gavin Maxwell at the time was writing his wonderful “Ring of Bright Water.”
+So, just three years after having visited Tex Geddes on Soay, now we were camped for a night within sight of the house where Gavin Maxwell, exactly then, was writing his wonderful “Ring of Bright Water.”
 We didn’t know that at the time, of course, and we saw no sign of him.
 I’ve often wondered if he was there when we were and maybe noticed our tent where we camped on that tiny spit of land with our kayaks many feet below us at the water’s edge.

 The view from our campsite at Sandaig, a part of the “ring of bright water” of Kathleen Raine’s poem The Ring.
 Campbell making breakfast outside our second tent.